jeffdapaz/VisualChatGPTStudio/README.md

 ### 2.0.0

-- Completation models removed.
+- Completion models removed.
 Now all requests will be made through Chat Models.
 - Adjusted the parameters of the Options for Azure due to no longer needing two resources.
 - Some minor refactors and fixes.